carolina5massena/Integrative-RNA-Seq-and-Co-expression-Analyses-Uncover-Confident-sRNA/README.md

 Final interactions: 146
 ```

-*(With the bundled `Prediction_test.csv` the totals differ slightly — 33996
-predictions — but the final count is also 146.)*

 #### Optional — sRNA location filter

 You can restrict the results to sRNAs of a chosen genomic category using the